Xharlie/DISN/README.md

     nohup python -u demo/demo.py --cam_est --log_dir checkpoint/SDF_DISN --cam_log_dir cam_est/checkpoint/cam_DISN --img_feat_twostream --sdf_res 256 &> log/create_sdf.log &
   ```
   The result is demo/result.obj.
+  if you have dependency problems such as your tbb lib, etc. Please install the corresponding dependencies and change the path in LIB_PATH.
+Everyone has his/her/their own environment setting so it's impossible to instruct this step without sitting besides you and your server.

 ## Data Preparation

 * ### file location setup: